Duty Free Concession and GST Relief

 -

 Duty-free concessions are granted on liquor products for your personal consumption only.
 It is an offence to sell or give them away.
-It is an offence to sell, exchange or give them away.

 -